gliese1337/planecrash-baseline/GRAMMAR.md

 Making codas more complex than onsets is just weird, and there does not seem to be any clear in-world justification, but that seems to be where the available data is pointing.
 Maybe it is meant to allows sub-syllable-level suffixing/infixing morphology?
 The possibility of coda clusters with initial /l/ and /s/ is suggested only by pre-canonical data, but aside from the general weirdness of complex codas without complex onsets, it is not contradicted by any canonical data, so I have chosen to accept that pre-canonical data on the basis that it obeys the [sonority sequencing principle](https://en.wikipedia.org/wiki/Sonority_Sequencing_Principle) and helps to expand the total number of possible monosyllables.

+The example of "Sparashki" suggests the possibility of complex onsets, but that is the sole such example, and as previously noted it is plasuibly intended to be a foreign-sounding word which may break Baseline's native phonotactics.

 Allophony
 ---------